How to Use an Interview Copilot on Zoom, Google Meet & Microsoft Teams (2026)

 Like Zoom, Teams works in a browser, and the browser version gives interview copilots cleaner audio access.
 The web client (teams.microsoft.com) has near-feature-parity with the desktop app for most interview scenarios.
 If the interviewer sent a calendar invite with a Teams link, opening it should give you the option to “Use the web app instead.”

-Step 2: Check screen-share defaults
+Step 2: Check presentation defaults

 If you accidentally share your entire desktop, your copilot window may become visible.
 This is the single most common way candidates get caught.